swiftlang/swift-llbuild/README.md

 [bindings](bindings/) for example Swift and Python bindings that use this library.

 Currently, there are only bindings for the Core engine APIs.
+We intend to add support for the other libraries over time.

 Motivation